daniel207pzd/Google-Business-Intelligence-Capstone-Project-Google-Fiber-Scenario/README.md

 To identify and analyse trends in smart device usage data in order to gain insights into how consumers use non-Bellabeat smart devices.
 These insights will then guide the marketing strategy for the company.

 ## Guiding Questions
-1. What are some trends in smart device usage?
+1. How often does the customer service team receive repeat calls from customers?
-2. How could these trends apply to Bellabeat customers?
+2. What problem types generate the most repeat calls?
-3. How could these trends help influence Bellabeat marketing strategy?
+3. Which market city’s customer service team receives the most repeat calls?

 ## Tools Used
 - Google BigQuery for data integration
-- Python (pandas library) for Data Cleaning
+- Python (pandas library) for Data Cleaning and Formatting
 - Tableau for Dashboarding

-Tableau visualisations can be found [here](https://public.tableau.com/app/profile/daniel.poe/viz/GoogleBusinessIntelligenceCapstoneProjectGoogleFiberScenario/GoogleFiberDashboard).
+The Tableau dashboard can be found [here](https://public.tableau.com/app/profile/daniel.poe/viz/GoogleBusinessIntelligenceCapstoneProjectGoogleFiberScenario/GoogleFiberDashboard).

 ## Dataset
 The dataset was provided by Google Fiber.